Sierra Leone is in deep constitutional crisis – elections in seven weeks

 In addition to this massive sacrifice, Sierra Leoneans living and working abroad are responsible for remitting hundreds of millions of dollars back to Sierra Leone, which is helping to cushion the abject levels of poverty in the country that the government is failing to address.

-But successive governments have failed to ensure that Section 76 of the constitution was removed, so that there will be no conflict or inconsistencies, which could prejudice the right of citizens to hold dual nationality and contest elections – slothful governance.
+But successive governments have grotesquely failed to ensure that Section 76 of the constitution was removed, so that there will be no conflict or inconsistencies with the 2006 Act, which could prejudice the right of citizens to hold dual nationality and contest elections.
+This is slothful governance.

+As a result, not a single political party has ensured that its application and vetting process for all those expressing an interest in becoming a member of parliament, includes proof of nationality and declaration that they do not hold dual citizenship.

 Why did president Koroma refuse to accept the recommendations made by the constitution review committee for a new constitution?